Forward (association football): Inside forward

 2–3–5 formation: the inside forwards (red) flank the centre-forward.

-The position of inside forward was popularly used in the late nineteenth and first half of the twentieth centuries.
-The inside forwards would support the centre-forward, running and making space in the opposition defense, and, as the passing game developed, supporting him with passes.
+The position of inside forward was popularly used in the late nineteenth and the first half of the twentieth centuries.
+The inside forwards would support the centre-forward, running and making space in the opposition defence, and, as the passing game developed, supporting him with passes.
 The role is broadly analogous to the "hole" or second striker position in the modern game, although here, there were two such players, known as inside right and inside left.

 WM formation: the inside forwards (red) occupy a more withdrawn position supporting the centre-forward and outside right and left.

-In early 2–3–5 formations the inside-forwards would flank the centre-forward on both sides.
+In early 2–3–5 formations, the inside-forwards would flank the centre-forward on both sides.
 With the rise of the WM formation, the inside forwards were brought back to become attacking midfielders, supplying balls to the centre-forward and the two attacking outside forwards – known as the outside right and outside left.
-In Italian football jargon, the inside forward was initially occasionally known as a mezzala (literally "half-winger", not to be confused with wing-half); however, the use of this particular term to describe inside forwards is now obsolete, as the mezzala label was later reapplied to describe the role of offensive-minded central midfielders in Italian football, while the inside forward role was instead labelled as "interno" ("internal", in Italian) in Italian football in subsequent years.
+In Italian football jargon, the inside forward was initially occasionally known as a mezzala (literally "half-winger", not to be confused with wing-half); however, the use of this particular term to describe inside forwards is now obsolete, as the mezzala label was later reapplied to describe the role of offensive-minded central midfielders in Italian football, while the inside forward role was instead labelled as interno ("internal", in Italian) in Italian football in subsequent years.

 In today's game, inside forwards have been pushed up front to become either out-and-out attackers or false-9s, or out wide to wingers (in a 4–3–3 formation), or they have even been switched to a deeper position in which they are required to drop back to link-up with the midfield, while also supporting another striker playing alongside them up front (in a 4–4–2 formation).
-Many teams still employ one of their strikers in this latter more withdrawn role as a support forward for the main striker, in a role broadly similar to the inside forward.
+Many teams still employ one of their strikers in this latter, more withdrawn role as a support forward for the main striker, in a role broadly similar to the inside forward.